On this page...

 How does Course to College support financing college?

-Filing a FAFSA is only one step in process of financing a college education.
+Filing a FAFSA is only one step in the process of financing a college education.
 FAFSA verification melt, understanding financial aid offers, and deciding which financial aid options to use are all part of the process too.
-Schools participating in the Course to College program receive supportive resources and materials through a Shared Resource Folder and technical assistance from Iowa College Aid to best use these resources.
+Schools participating in the Course to College program receive supportive resources and materials through a Shared Resource Folder and technical assistance from The Bureau of Iowa College Aid to best use these resources.
 Resources for FAFSA completion and financial aid include weekly student-specific FAFSA reports, financial aid offer toolkits, a FAFSA verification guide, and more.

 Register for Course to College